How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 Steps for Making Blue Drinks

-Although the exact method will vary based on what beverage you want to create, here's a general outline of how to create naturally-colored blue drinks.
+Blue spirulina is a vibrant natural ingredient used to make everything from blue spirulina cocktails and mocktails to smoothies and matcha lattes.
+Although the exact method will vary based on what beverage you want to create, here's a general outline of how to make naturally-colored blue drinks.
 Most importantly, blue spirulina dissolves best in water, ideally using a milk frother.
-It does not dissolve well in alcohol or (in the case of blue matcha lattes) milk.
+It does not dissolve well in alcohol or, in the case of blue matcha lattes, milk.
 Keep reading to learn how to use spirulina to create whatever blue drink you can imagine.

 Making a blue spirulina cocktail is straightforward, but there's one key trick: you'll need to dissolve the spirulina in a dash of water before adding it to the rest of the drink.
-This is a critical step, since spirulina does not dissolve well in alcohol.
+This is an important step, since spirulina does not dissolve well in alcohol.
 Try to minimize the amount of water you use so that the cocktail does not become diluted.

 Start by dissolving a few pinches of blue spirulina in a splash of room temperature water, either in the bottom of a cocktail stirring glass, in a cocktail shaker, or in a separate vessel.
 If possible, use a milk frother; otherwise, try a small whisk.
 Make sure the spirulina is fully dissolved before adding it to the other cocktail ingredients.
 If you still have some clumps, use a fine-mesh strainer to remove them.